activecm/smudge/README.md

 This repository includes a tool called "sig_gen.py".
 This tool can be leveraged to create signatures from known sources.
 Signatures are created in the same format as p0f and information about the signature format can be found here [p0f](https://github.com/p0f/p0f).

-Signatures are stored in a Github Repository maintained by Active COuntermeasures that can be found here [tcp-sig-json](https://github.com/activecm/tcp-sig-json).
+Signatures are stored in a Github Repository maintained by Active Countermeasures that can be found here [tcp-sig-json](https://github.com/activecm/tcp-sig-json).
 Adding a new signature is as easy creating a new pull request.

 <p align="right">(<a href="#top">back to top</a>)</p>